Packages

 To update one or more package copies to the latest version:

-2. Right-click a single outdated copy and select Get Latest Package from the contextual menu, or select multiple copies (at least one of them modified), right-click, and select Get Latest For Selected Packages.
+Right-click the outdated copy and select Get Latest Package.
+You can also select multiple packages, right-click, and Get Latest For Selected Packages.

 Mass Updates